joshwcheung/ENIGMA/Genetics/ENIGMA3/README.md

 ---

 Create a working directory (mkdir) and move (mv) all of the required files inside.
 Move the enigma_backend/ folder to be inside of the ENIGMA3/ folder.
 Then mv the ENIGMA3 folder so that it is renamed to be SCRIPTS/.
 After this your working directory should look like this:

-Your working directory should look something like this:

 ```bash
 enigma@-> ls